 The building design includes various step-backs to create an architecturally defined base, middle and top.
-The reduced massing of the middle and top provided by building step-backs at the 7th, 8th and 33rd floors serve to minimize the tower floor-plate and thereby minimize the obstruction of views including views to the Forks of the Thames.
+The reduced massing of the middle and top provided by building step-backs serve to minimize the tower floor-plate and thereby minimize the obstruction of views including views to the Forks of the Thames.
 The overall "point tower" form ensures that, to the extent feasible, view corridors to the Thames River are maintained.